mbinnun/MBCDN/basefunc/readme.md

-A library with some basic functions to enhance javascript abilities
+A library with some basic functions to enhance JavaScript abilities